fusepoolP3/overall-architecture/d51-deliverable.md

 ## Conclusions and future work

 This deliverable provides the initial architectural specification and basic implementation of the Fusepool P3 platform.
-The focus was set on clean ntewraction pattern to allow productive development on in a team using disparate technologies and to allow deployment in various infrastructural settings and for different needs.
+The focus was set on clean interaction pattern to allow productive development on in a team using disparate technologies and to allow deployment in various infrastructural settings and for different needs.
 We are aware that several questions still need to be defined.
 For example, this first version triggers the discussion of some core aspects, such as access control.
-Also the debuggability and logging of of the process may need to be standardized to accomodate future use cases, this may include data staging on each transformation performed, rollback and provenance.
+Also the debuggability and logging of of the process may need to be standardized to accommodate future use cases, this may include data staging on each transformation performed, rollback and provenance.
 We are confident that the basic architecture as well as our methodology provides a robust framework to address these issues.

 The main goal was of this document to set the basic pillars where the